milan1310/customer-support-app/README.md

 # Branch international

-### I have created this customer support application as assignment given to me for presentation for my interview present.
+### I have created this customer support application by which each customer can raise their issue.

 ### Tech Stack